belgif/review/Meetings/2023-01-23/Agenda.md

 "

 **Questions:**
-- where is the project charter ?
+- where is the project charter ? **Valery mentioned that the Brussels Region still needs to align internally.
+A project charter is not available yet.
+He thinks there will be a need for translating the OSLO standard, but he does not expect many adjustments on the content.**

 ## Publication of the datamodel "BEST" via github (Benoît Fricheteau - 15')
 mail Benoit 2022-10-24: